Can a robot create a painting?

 I attend a monthly artist business group in Vancouver, when I told them about my idea of a painting robot the reaction was confusion “Why would I paint pictures of robots?”.
 I quickly learned to rephrase this idea: I actually meant that I wanted use a robot to do the action of painting.

-I’ve had this idea for a long time, even more-so after taking a stone-cutting workshop with Vancouver artist Michael Binkley in 2015 and finding out first-hand that tools required to break stone are very labor intensive and exhausting and create significant dust and noise.
-Even finding a location is challenging as the noise created from stone cutting is not neighborly.
+I’ve had this idea for a long time, even more-so after taking a stone-cutting workshop with Vancouver artist Michael Binkley in 2015.
+I found out first-hand that tools required to break stone are very labor intensive and exhausting and create significant dust and noise.
+Finding a location is challenging as the noise created from stone cutting is not neighborly.
 It might sound romantic to have been neighbors in Florence to Michelangelo… but it probably was a nuisance!
+It made me wonder if the process could be automated – reducing the labor AND be done more remotely.

-Before I have my dream R&D art lab away from civilization, let alone afford a machine with the ability to cut stone, a painting robot is a much quieter project I can take on in my small studio space.
+However.. before I have my dream R&D art lab away from civilization where I can make chips and create masterpieces… let alone afford a machine with the ability to cut stone, a desktop painting robot is a much quieter project I can take on in my small studio space.

 Starting with existing technology